EricaHD/HelloWorld/Readme.md

 # :earth_americas:  Hello, World  :earth_africa:

-This project takes in a .obj file and renders a 3D object with texture mapping and bump mapping.
+This project takes an .obj file as input and renders the 3D object with texture mapping and bump mapping.

 ## Built With